 Cost: Entry to Auschwitz is free however joining a guided tour is priced at Adult 45zł Under 26 35zł if visiting independently.
 If you are visiting independently, bookings in advance are recommended as most tour sell out prior to the day.

 Hours: Open 8:00 daily, closes 19:00 Jun/Jul/Aug, 18:00 Apr/May/Sept, 17:00 Mar/Oct, 16:00 Feb, 15:00 Jan/Nov and 12:00 Dec.

 Wieliczka Salt Mine

 Unless you have your own car, the best way to reach the mine is by organised tour from Kraków.
-As with Auschwitz, there are a number of tour companies that run half day trips to the mine.
+Tours pick-up and drop-off in Krakow and run for about four hours.